marcglasberg/asyncredux.com/flutter/basics/actions-and-reducers.md

 The only way to do that is by **dispatching** an **action**.

-In Async Redux, every action is a class that extends `ReduxAction<AppState>`, and it includes an abstract `reduce()` method that you need to override.
+In AsyncRedux, every action is a class that extends `ReduxAction<AppState>`, and it includes an abstract `reduce()` method that you need to override.

 The `reduce()` method is called the "reducer".